Marceloasf/java-certification/src/ocp/chapter/eighteen/c18-notes.md

 Just by delaying on the end of the loop, we have now prevented a possibly infinite loop from executing and locking up our program.
 Notice that we also changed the signature of the main() method, since Thread.sleep() throws the **checked exception InterruptedException**.
 Alternatively, we could have wrapped the call to Thread.sleep() method in a try/catch block.

-But know that we changed the implementation, how many times does the while() loop execute in this class?
+But now that we changed the implementation, how many times does the while() loop execute in this class?
 Still unknown!
 While polling does prevent the CPU from being overwhelmed with a potentially infinite loop, it does not guarantee when the loop will terminate.
 For example, the separate thread could be losing CPU time to a higher-priority process, resulting in multiple executions of the while() loop before it finishes.

 Another issue is the shared counter variable.
 What if one thread is reading the counter variable while another thread is writing it?
 The thread reading the shared variable may end up with an invalid or incorrect value.
 We will discuss these issues in detail in the upcoming section on writing thread-safe code.